Joe-BN/Gearbox_Project/README.md

 </video>

-Worked on this as part of a school project.
+Worked on this as part of a school project. <br>
-The aim of this was not only to learn how to model gears but also to give a live demonstartation of how gear ratios and torque work.
+The aim was to model gears demonstrating torque and how it relates to gear ratios.

 The result of the desing was a 3 speed manual transmission.
-It shows of distinct changes in gear ratio differences and is the minimum to demonstrate underdrive, directdrive and overdrive.
+It shows off distinct changes in gear ratio differences and is the minimum to demonstrate underdrive, directdrive and overdrive.

 Feel free to edit whatever you like.